A Efficient Multimodal Framework for Large Scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals: Proposed Method

 where $F_A$ is rearranged feature and $H_A(\cdot)$ is the attention module respectively.
-To mining the discriminative representations, we design the residual feature extraction ($H_{RF}(\cdot)$) with the backbone of ResNet-18 \cite{he2016deep} to output a EDA feature vector ($F_{EF}$):
+To mine discriminative representations, we design the residual feature extraction ($H_{RF}(\cdot)$) with ResNet-18 backbone~\cite{he2016deep} to output a EDA feature vector ($F_{EF}$):

-It should be emphasized that there exists other excellent CNN architectures such as VGG \cite{simonyan2014very}, GoogLeNet \cite{szegedy2015going} or DenseNet \cite{huang2017densely} to mine deep feature, but a comparison of different CNN frameworks is not the focus of our research.
+It should be emphasized that there exists other excellent CNN architectures such as VGG \cite{simonyan2014very}, or DenseNet \cite{huang2017densely} to mine deep features, but a comparison of different CNN frameworks is not the focus of our research.
 To be specific, for dozens of people involved EDA dataset, the subjects' specificity is not so complicated that the RTCAN-1D can handle the single EDA input, which means $F_{FF}=F_{EF}$.
-For large scale PMEmo dataset with hundreds of subjects, we fuse the EDA feature with external static media feature ($F_{MF}$).
+For the large-scale PMEmo dataset with hundreds of subjects, we fuse the EDA feature with an external static media feature ($F_{MF}$).
 Under this circumstances, the full feature vector is the concatenation of EDA feature and media feature: